juncture-digital/essays/docs/getting-started/README.md

 # Getting Started Guide

-This document provides step-by-step instructions for creating a Juncture essay.
+This tutorial provides step-by-step instructions for creating a Juncture essay.
+The created essay will incorporate a number of Juncture features including the use of an embedded media viewer for viewing a high-resolution image and the use of the media viewer for displaying an image grid and comparing two images.
+The tutorial provides detailed instructions with accompanying videos and/or interactive images for each step.

 ## Sign-up for Github account